eternalrevolt/eternalrevolt.github.io/docs/_posts/2024-01-06-prophecy-of-guilt-guest-post-by-caryll-houselander.md

 First of all and most dangerous of all, we too repudiate “the Shadow”; we refuse to see that in each one of us, just below the brittle surface of consciousness, there is a “Beast of Belsen.”
 We prefer to think that those who committed outrages of cruelty on human beings in Belsen, Auschwitz, Lublin, Mauthausen and Ravensbriick were abnormal people, monsters suffering from some congenital psychopathic enormity; but this is not so.
 The most revealing finding at the trials of the “war criminals” was that they were, with very few exceptions, sane, normal people, people like you and me.

 They did what we are doing; instead of fighting the evil in themselves and so preventing the collective force of evil from gathering, they escaped into the complacency and the false security of identification with a group—not that rightful tendency to associate with others, grounded in man’s nature as a social being, whereby the individual personality is enriched, but a fleeing from the burden of being oneself.

->Religious people form themselves into groups in which, through over-activity that is often “much ado about nothing,” and the feeling that they belong to a great and vital force of righteousness with a mission to lead and dominate others, they lose the feeling of personal guilt and of insufficiency.

 Right through every stratum of society this tendency prevails here.
 Men and women hand themselves over willingly to be crowded together and controlled by forces outside themselves in industry; they lose sight of their helplessness before-the rising tide of want and poverty.
 They even allow their pleasure to be organized for them, and herd together in huge groups to spend their holidays in camps, where every hour of the day is arranged for them.